Last Updated: November 19th, 2021

 Measures for user identification and authorisation

-All user identification is delegated to Google, and we heavily rely on Oauth2 for authorization.
+All user identification is delegated to your email provider (Google or Microsoft), and we heavily rely on Oauth2 for authorization.

 Superhuman employees are required to use multi-factor authentication using physically secure tokens.